LeonLow97-Sandbox/java-springboot/002-grade-submission/starter/grade-submission/README.md

 ## Annotations

 - `@Controller`: converts a class into a controller
   - class becomes the entry point for web requests.
 - `@GetMapping`
   - Each handler method can respond to a request.
   - Converts a method into a handler method
   - The handler method can accept GET requests.
+  - Handler method returns a view.

 ## Controller

 - Responds to requests be combining the Model and View.
 - `GET Request`: user is requesting a resource.
   - localhost:8080/grades
   - host:port/path

+## Model

+- Model is data that the Controller sends to the View.
+- Without a Model, the View is meaningless.
+- Process:
+    1. the handler method has direct access to the Model.
+    2. the handler method can create data in the form of objects.
+      - contains *private fields, constructors and getters/setters*
+    3. the handler method can store the data in a Model attribute.
+      - Model attribute maps to a piece of data.
+      - `model.addAttribute("name", data);`
+- Every handler has access to the model.